Skip to main content

 Developed to become the world’s first Main Battle Tank with additional mine protection, the Leopard 2 has proven itself to be so successful that it is now unparalleled in serving the armed forces of 18 nations.

-Our 1:16 big-scale model of this world-class MBT measures 27 in length, is operated by remote control and features moving sprockets and tracks made up of individual metal links, 360° rotating turret, elevating main gun, machine gun & engine sound, exhaust smoke, and infrared target.
-It replicates every detail of the armored protection, fire power and maneuverability of the outstanding, real-life machine.
+Our 1:16 big-scale model of this world-class MBT measures 68.5 cm (27 in) in length, is operated by remote control and features moving sprockets and tracks made up of individual metal links, 360° rotating turret, elevating main gun, machine gun & engine sound, exhaust smoke, and infrared target.
+It replicates every detail of the armored protection, fire power and manoeuvrability of the outstanding, real-life machine.

 Your 1:16 scale model is a replica Bundeswehr Panzer Battalion 104 tank, part of the NATO eFP, Lithuania, 2016 battle group.